Targets: Box office

+The film only received a minimal release due to the recent assassinations.
+Variety only tracked the film for 7 playing weeks in key United States cities in 1968, with a gross of $60,800.

 Critical response

 On the review aggregator website Rotten Tomatoes, Targets has an approval rating of 89% based on 36 reviews, with an average rating of 7.6/10.
 The website's critical consensus reads: "A startling directorial debut by Peter Bogdanovich mixes an homage to Boris Karloff horror films with a timely sniper story to create a thriller with modern baggage and old school shock and awe."

 Howard Thompson of The New York Times called the film an "original and brilliant melodrama", and concluded that "Targets scores an unnerving bullseye."
 Dave Kehr of The Chicago Reader called the film "an interesting response to the demands of low-budget genre film making."
 Variety wrote of the film: "Aware of the virtue of implied violence, Bogdanovich conveys moments of shock, terror, suspense and fear."
 In a retrospective review of the film, Geoff Andrew of Time Out called it "a fascinatingly complex commentary on American mythology, exploring the relationship between the inner world of the imagination and the outer world of violence and paranoia, both of which were relevant to contemporary American traumas."

 Writing for the Chicago Sun-Times, critic Roger Ebert gave the film two-and-a-half stars out of four, and wrote that "Targets isn't a very good film, but it is an interesting one."
 He called Karloff's performance "fascinating" but noted that the film could have been "more direct and effective" without his scenes.
 A review of the film published by Time stated that "Targets eventually falls victim to artistic overkill."

 Stanley Kauffmann of The New Republic wrote, "Targets showed considerable skill, but was trapped in Movieland, in more than subject matter".
 John Simon wrote- "Targets handled a valid subject but in a trashy way."